 - The easiest way to implement k-NN is to calculate all of the distances, sort them and then take the k smallest.
 A better way is to only keep track of the k smallest as you go with something like a priority queue.
-This saves on memory and in many situations also the runtime.
-Implement your k-NN classifier this way.
-What is the big-O runtime for sorting vs. priority queue as implemented above? - Add another feature normalizer.
+This saves on memory and in many situations also the run-time.
+Implement your k-NN classifier this way. - Add another feature normalizer.
 One option would be to do max value scaling, rather than variance scaling.
 If you go this route, also include some experimentation.

-When You're Done
+9 When You're Done